 On-Campus and Distance Education Degree Programs

-A minimum of 30 semester credit hours of approved coursework is required for the Non-Thesis Option.
+A minimum of 30 semester credit hours of approved coursework is required for the non-thesis Master of Legal Studies degree.

 On-Campus and Distance Education Degree Programs